-- e) Provide initial and ongoing training, monitoring, and a support system for participating oral health personnel, including, but not limited to, dental offices and clinics, and dentists and allied dental personnel; - f) Provide initial and ongoing training, monitoring, and a support system for regional center personnel; - g) Monitor and support development and sustainability of the systems for each regional center; - h) Organize and direct a statewide advisory committee and learning community; and, - i) Collect and analyze program data with the support of participating regional centers and oral health providers. - 4) Specifies that, for the duration of the contract period, DDS must submit to the Legislature an annual report of the data, as specified. - 5) Declares that, to implement this section, DDS may enter into exclusive or nonexclusive contracts, or amend existing contracts, on a bid or negotiated basis.
-Contracts entered into or amended pursuant to this subdivision shall be exempt, as specified. - 6) Requires participating regional centers to have the following program responsibilities: - a) Designate a lead person at each regional center with responsibility for duties related to this article; - b) Establish vendor agreements with interested oral health professionals; - c) Identify consumers who can benefit from the program, especially those who are already experiencing long wait times for dental care using sedation or general anesthesia, or those who are likely to experience long wait times in the future; - d) Provide social, medical, and consent history and information needed for a referral to a participating oral health professional; - e) Provide referrals to participating oral health professionals; and, - f) Monitor program and individual consumer activity and progress. - 7) Requires DDS to work with the technical assistance center to do all of the following: - a) Provide guidance for regional centers regarding their participation in various aspects of the program, including the use of specialized therapeutic services payments; - b) Provide guidance and establish protocols to support the program, including detailed clarification of payment for the various components of the program, workflow, and purchase-of-service authorizations and payments; and,
+- b) Provide practical experience, systems development, and expertise in relevant subject areas; - c) Enlist dental offices and clinics to participate and establish teams of community-based allied personnel and dentists to work with each participating regional center; - d) Design, implement, and support customized operational systems in each community in conjunction with the local oral health community and regional center personnel; - e) Provide initial and ongoing training, monitoring, and support for participating oral health personnel, including, but not limited to, dental offices and clinics, and dentists and allied dental personnel; - f) Provide initial and ongoing training, monitoring, and support for participating regional center personnel; - g) Monitor and support the ongoing improvement and sustainability of operational systems at each regional center; - h) Organize and direct a statewide advisory committee and learning community; and, - i) Collect and analyze program data with the support of participating regional centers and oral health providers. - 4) Specifies that DDS must submit to the Legislature an annual report of the data, as specified. - 5) Declares that, to implement this section, DDS may enter into exclusive or nonexclusive contracts, or amend existing contracts, on a bid or negotiated basis.
+Contracts entered into or amended pursuant to this subdivision are exempt from specified provisions. - 6) Requires participating regional centers to have the following program responsibilities: - a) Designate a lead person at each regional center with responsibility for duties related to this provision; - b) Establish vendor agreements with interested oral health professionals; - c) Identify people with intellectual and developmental disabilities who can benefit from the program, especially those who are already experiencing long wait times for dental care using sedation or general anesthesia, or those who are likely to experience long wait times in the future; - d) Collect and store social, medical, and consent history and information necessary for a referral to a participating oral health professional; - e) Facilitate referrals to participating oral health professionals; and, - f) Monitor program and individual patient activity and progress.